jni/git-tutorial/2-working.md

 > A quick note on licenses:
 >
-> The two most popular free and open source (FOSS) licenses are the
+> The three most popular free and open source (FOSS) licenses are the
-> GNU Public License (GPL) and the BSD 3-clause license.
-The main
+> GNU Public License (GPL), the MIT license, and the BSD 3-clause license.
-> difference between them is that GPL forces users of your code to
+> The main difference between them is that the GPL requires published
-> publish their own code under the GPL itself, while the BSD makes
+> derivative works to themselves be licensed under
-> no such prescriptions.
+> GPL-compatible licenses, while MIT and BSD make no such prescriptions.
 >
 > I'm a big proponent of BSD.
 Jake Vanderplas, Director of Research at
 > the University of Washington's eScience Institute, has a fantastic
 > [blog post](http://www.astrobetter.com/blog/2014/03/10/the-whys-and-hows-of-licensing-scientific-code/)
 > explaining why.
+>
+> Having said that, as Jake says, what's important is that you license
+> your software and use one of the above licenses.
+Which license you use is
+> a personal choice, not a technical one.
+A good rule of thumb is, when in
+> Rome, do as the Romans do: if writing scientific Python, use BSD.
+If
+> writing R packages, use GPL.

 Follow [GitHub's
 instructions](https://help.github.com/articles/creating-a-new-repository)